-This is version 96. of the NACO User Manual, applicable for Phase 1 and Phase 2 preparation of P96.
+This is version 97. of the NACO User Manual, applicable for Phase 1 and Phase 2 preparation of P96.
 Since NACO is being constantly improved and modes are constantly refined (especially the new ones), it is advisable to check the NACO web page for possible updates to this manual and for recent news.
-For P96, a drastic reduction of modes due to the installation of NACO on the Nasmyth A platform after 6 months of inactivity (P92) plus several issues affecting the detector.
+For P97, long slit spectroscopy has been decommissioned.
 The idea is to mitigate risks (associated to commissioning, training, etc.) and stick to the essential and high performance setups.

-The following modes are offered for P96:
+The following modes are offered for P97:

 - Imaging: all filters except Mp - One coronagraph (AGPMs) is now offered in VM in pupil tracking (PT). - noAO: open-loop imaging.
 Associated with the cube mode, it allows to do speckle interferometry with NACO and recover very good Strehl ratios down to 1 μm.
-Offered in VM and SM. - Spectroscopy (slit+grism) is now offered in VM only. - Pupil Tracking (PT): PT is now offered in SM but only for direct imaging (no image plane masks). - SAM/SAMPol: sparse aperture mask interferometry (SAM) can be combined with polarimetry.
+Offered in VM and SM. - Pupil Tracking (PT): PT is now offered in SM but only for direct imaging (no image plane masks).

+- SAM/SAMPol: sparse aperture mask interferometry (SAM) can be combined with polarimetry.
 The simultaneous use of the Wollaston_00 together with the SAM masks presents a unique opportunity to examine systems where there may be polarization signals at very high spatial resolutions.
 SAMPol is similar to SAM and uses pupil tracking and cube modes.
 SAMPol is only offered in VM. - Lucky imaging Offered: Simple imaging in cube mode is offered in SM since P85; the mode is similar to having AO assisted speckle imaging, since the user can discard from the cube the images with the worst quality. - Polarimetry: Wollaston_00 in combination with the retarder plate. - Special calibrations: all observations requesting special calibrations will be moved to VM.
 Exceptions to this rule will be considered on a case-by-case basis during technical feasibility